Law School Scholarships Application

-The NAACP Legal Defense and Educational Fund Earl Warren Scholarship Program awards are $10,000 per year, over three years, for a total of $30,000 - - provided funds remain available.
-Scholars must be in good academic standing and continue to meet the scholarship criteria to maintain eligibility.
+The legal scholarships programs awards scholarships to law school students committed to racial justice.
+Law school scholarship awards are $15,000 per year, over three years, for a total of $45,000, provided funds remain available.
+Scholars must be in good academic standing and continue to meet scholarship criteria to maintain eligibility.

-Final decisions are made during the first week of August, at which time all applicants will be notified of their status.
+Final scholarships decisions are made mid-August/early September, at which time all applicants will be notified of their status.

-• College graduate; enrolled in final year of college/university; or first year law student
+- College graduate; undergraduate enrolled in the final year of college/university; or first-year law student

-• Demonstrated and ongoing commitment to racial justice and civil rights
+- Demonstrated an ongoing commitment to racial justice and civil rights

 Scholarship Application Checklist - Your application must include all items listed below:

-• Copy of Student Aid Report [FAFSA].
-Line 85 must be completed or applicants must include a tax return.
-(Your parents’ income tax return or your own if you filed as an independent student.)
+- Copy of Student Aid Report (FAFSA).
+The adjusted gross family/independent income line of your FAFSA form must be completed with a dollar amount or applicants must include a tax return (parent/guardian income tax return for families; applicant’s tax return if filed as an independent).

 Frequently Asked Questions

-• When is the application deadline for the Earl Warren Scholarship?
+When is the application deadline for LDF’s law school scholarships?

-• Is there a minimum LSAT or GPA requirement to receive an Earl Warren Scholarship?
+Is there a minimum LSAT or GPA requirement to receive a law school scholarship??

 No. You must be a U.S. citizen to be eligible for the scholarship.

-• May I apply for an Earl Warren Scholarship if I am not attending a law school located in the United States?
+May I apply for a law school scholarship if I am not attending a law school located in the United States?

-No. Earl Warren scholarships are only available to students who will be attending accredited law schools in the United States.
+No. Scholarships are only available to students who will be attending accredited law schools in the United States.

-• I will be attending an unaccredited law school next year.
-May I apply for an Earl Warren Scholarship?
+I will be attending an unaccredited law school next year.
+May I apply for a scholarship?

-No. Earl Warren Scholarships are only available to students who will be attending accredited three-year law schools.
+No. Scholarships are only available to students who will be attending accredited three-year law schools.

 No. Applicants must be full-time students.